 Military relocation has a major impact on child custody when moving out of state.
 The final step in a divorce case is having a judge sign a Decree of Divorce, which includes your parenting plan when there are children involved.
 Most Divorce Decrees in Texas include geographic restrictions.
 The same issue arises with SAPCR orders (Suit Affecting the Parent-Child Relationship).
 Geographic restrictions are typically based on the county in which the children reside and an order was signed and the counties touching that county (i.e. Travis County and Williamson County, Hays County, Caldwell County, Blanco County and Burnet County in Central Texas).

 Child Custody and Relocation Out of State

 Your orders may already address relocation if you are a military family.
 However, if they don’t, then you will be treated as any other family before the court.
 The parent with the exclusive right to designate the primary residence (what everyone associates with the term “custody”) cannot simply decide to move the kids outside of a set geographic restriction.
 The parent can move him / herself but would need to leave the child behind.
 The only way to relocate the child would be by seeking a modification to the Decree or SAPCR order.

-The SCRA covers all active duty service members, reservists and the members of the National Guard while on active duty.
+The Servicemembers Civil Relief Act (SCRA) covers all active duty service members, reservists, and members of the National Guard while on active duty.
 The protection begins on the date of entering active duty and generally terminates within 30 to 90 days after discharge.
-SCRA includes language saying that courts cannot use military deployment as a reason for denying servicemembers child custody.
-Read More on the SCRA website.
+SCRA includes language saying that courts cannot use military deployment as a reason for denying service members child custody.

 Soldier Mom Image Courtesy Richard Foulser for Parade